 3. Choose the AWS account that you want to access using the AWS CLI.
 This expands the list of permission sets in the account that you can use to access the account.
 For this example, I choose “Administrator” permission set which has the necessary permissions to create security groups in accounts.
 I then choose “Command Line” or “Programmatic Access” associated with the “Administrator” permissions set.

-4. AWS SSO shows the credentials you requested in the appropriate format for your operating system.
+4. AWS IAM Identity Center shows the credentials you requested in the appropriate format for your operating system.
 If you need credentials for an operating system that is different from the one shown, you can switch between the MacOS and Linux and Windows tabs.
-AWS SSO offers three options to use the temporary security credentials (these credentials are valid for up to 60 minutes; see the following screenshot for examples of each option):
+AWS IAM Identity Center offers three options to use the temporary security credentials (these credentials are valid for up to 60 minutes; see the following screenshot for examples of each option):

 a.
 To run commands from the AWS CLI against the selected AWS account, copy the commands in the “Setup AWS CLI environment variables” section and paste the commands in the terminal window to set the necessary environment variables.
 These environment variables will be effective in the current terminal window.

 b.
 To run commands from multiple terminal windows against the same AWS account, copy the profile in the “Setup AWS CLI profile” section to setup a new named profile in your AWS credentials file.
 To learn more, see: “Configuration and Credential Files“.
 You then will be able to use the –profile option with your AWS CLI command to use this credential.
 This will be effective in all terminal windows that use the same credential file.